jorey-dixon/UvUSpring2016Scripting/README.md

 # UvUSpring2016Scripting

-Open the A Index file to see the which scripts are relevant for the competencies.
+Open the A Scripting Example Index file to see the which scripts are relevant for the competencies.
 They are listed in the Folder Example Scripts